I have family members who successfully run home-based farms where they rear grasscutters, fish, and snails. Some grow oyster mushrooms too.

 - They are also used to produce cosmetics and other skin products.

-- The possible health benefits of lysine (found in snails) include reduction and elimination of cold sores and the prevention of the symptoms of lysine deficiency.
+- The possible health benefits of lysine (found in snails) include the reduction and elimination of cold sores and the prevention of the symptoms of lysine deficiency.

 - Arginine is also found in snail meat and helps maintain healthy immune and hormone function, dilates and relaxes the arteries, promotes a healthy renal system, and facilitates wound healing.